wp19991/micropython_01studio/docs/library/ubluetooth.rst

-:mod:`ubluetooth` --- 低功耗蓝牙
+:mod:`ubluetooth` --- low-level Bluetooth
 =========================================

 .. module:: ubluetooth
-   :synopsis: 无线低功耗蓝牙功能
+   :synopsis: Low-level Bluetooth radio functionality

 This module provides an interface to a Bluetooth controller on a board.
-Currently this supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster, and Observer roles, as well as GATT Server and Client.
+Currently this supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster, and Observer roles, as well as GATT Server and Client and L2CAP connection-oriented-channels.
 A device may operate in multiple roles concurrently.

+This API is intended to match the low-level Bluetooth protocol and provide building-blocks for higher-level abstractions such as specific device types.

 .. note:: This module is still under development and its classes, functions,
           methods and constants are subject to change.

-BLE 类
+class BLE
 ---------

-函数
+Constructor
 -----------

 .. class:: BLE()

-    返回单个BLE对象。

-配置
+    Returns the singleton BLE object.

+Configuration
 -------------

 .. method:: BLE.active([active], /)

-    无线低功耗蓝牙（BLE）的状态（可选项）, 返回当前状态。

-    在使用其他任何一个库之前必须开启无线低功耗蓝牙（BLE）。
+    Optionally changes the active state of the BLE radio, and returns the current state.

+    The radio must be made active before using any other methods on this class.

 .. method:: BLE.config('param', /)
             BLE.config(*, param=value, ...)